project-oak/rust-verification-tools/docker/README.md

 Building the images creates an unprivileged user with the same username, uid and gid as the user that ran `docker/build`.

-No attempt has been made to reduce the size of the images – they are each around 10GB.
+No attempt has been made to reduce the size of the images – they total around 13GB.

 ## Using docker images